noe/academic-kickstart/content/teaching.md

 2012-2013.
 Probability and Statistics
 ------------------------------------
 Polytechnic University of Madrid (UPM).
-Same syllabus as the following entry.
+Same syllabus as the next entry.

 ------------------------------------